CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/install/aws-pcluster-cluster.md

       StorageCapacity: 1200
 ```

+## Create the c5n.18xlarge cluster

-### Use the pcluster command to update cluster to use c5n.18xlarge compute node
+Use the pcluster command to update cluster to use c5n.18xlarge compute node

 `pcluster update-cluster --region us-east-1 --cluster-name cmaq --cluster-configuration c5n-18xlarge.yaml`

-####  Verify that the compute nodes have been updated
+###  Verify that the compute nodes have been updated

 `pcluster describe-cluster --region=us-east-1 --cluster-name cmaq`